Company

 No Real-World Validation

-You build features in a vacuum, then launch only to discover users don’t care—wasting time and budget on the wrong product.
+You build features in a vacuum, then launch only to find that users do not care.
+That wastes time and budget on the wrong product.

 Founder Success Stories